Information-theoretic machine learning for time-varying mode decomposition of separated aerodynamic flows: Introduction

 Aiming to capture the causal relationship between vortical structures and aerodynamic responses under either statistically stationary or time-varying mean flows, this study considers incorporating information theory into the data-driven identification of modal structures for unsteady aerodynamic flows.
-This is achieved by an information-theoretic data-driven approach, informative and non-informative decomposition~\cite{arranz2024informative}.
-For a given flow variable, this approach decomposes it into its informative and residual components with respect to a time-lagged target variable.
-Arranz and Lozano-Dur{\'a}n~\cite{arranz2024informative} reported that it is possible to extract the informative component from a given snapshot of turbulent channel flow through data-driven optimization, which maximizes the mutual information of the informative component with the wall-shear stress at a future time stamp while minimizing the mutual information with the residual component.
-With three examples of separated wakes around a NACA0012 airfoil, 1. laminar periodic flows at post-stall angles of attack, 2. strong vortex-airfoil interactions, and 3. a turbulent flow in a spanwise-periodic domain, the present study discusses how the information-theoretic approach, which has recently been used for some problems in turbulence~\cite{lozano2022information,lopez2024linear,tanogami2024information,araki2024forgetfulness,tanogami2025scale,martinez2024decomposing}, characterizes the causality between the vortical flows and aerodynamic responses in a data-driven manner.
+This is achieved by an information-theoretic data-driven approach, informative and non-informative decomposition~\citep{arranz2024informative}.
+For a given flow variable, this approach decomposes it into its informative and residual components with respect to a time-lagged target variable. \citet{arranz2024informative} reported that it is possible to extract the informative component from a given snapshot of turbulent channel flow through data-driven optimization, which maximizes the mutual information of the informative component with the wall-shear stress at a future time stamp while minimizing the mutual information with the residual component.
+With {four} examples of separated wakes around a wing, 1. laminar periodic flows at post-stall angles of attack, {2. numerically- and 3. experimentally-measured strong gust-wing interactions}, and 4. a turbulent flow in a spanwise-periodic domain, the present study discusses how the information-theoretic approach, which has recently been used for some problems in turbulence~\citep{lozano2022information,lopez2024linear,tanogami2024information,araki2024forgetfulness,tanogami2025scale,martinez2024decomposing}, characterizes the causality between the vortical flows and aerodynamic responses in a data-driven manner.

 The present paper is organized as follows.
 The information-theoretic decomposition approach is described in section~\ref{sec:methods}.
 The results and discussion are presented in section~\ref{sec:res}.
 Concluding remarks are offered in section~\ref{sec:conc}.